Crowdpark/crwd-tools/scripts/backup-couchbase/readme.md

 These scripts are based in python and bash.
 So both are a initial requirement.

 Couchbase library is also required to run those scripts.
-To install them, once you have  python and pip - just run "easy_install memcache (or) couchbase"
+To install them, once you have  python and pip - just run "easy_install couchbase"

 ==========